What is B2B Content Marketing?

 “Everything you write should be aimed toward generating leads.
 It’s critical to understand how keywords and SEO work.
 It’s simply got to be better than everything else out there.
 Which, honestly, might not be that hard,” says Christopher.

 B2B content marketing that converts is informative, fact-checked, uses eye-catching imagery and makes the company — and anyone associated with it — look smart.
+I wrote a separate B2B Lead Generation Guide as well, that you may want to check out.

 Regardless of the industry, good content marketing is simply good writing.